 A neonate with seizures, linear sebaceous nevus syndrome, and hemimegalencephaly benefited from a hemispherectomy at 36 weeks' gestational age.

 Carbon dioxide laser therapy for linear nevus sebaceous in the Schimmelpenning-Feuerstein-Mims syndrome may be beneficial.

 For nevus comedonicus syndrome, if an associated cataract is present, consult an ophthalmologist for therapy.

 No ideal medical therapy for the cutaneous lesions of epidermal nevus syndrome exists.
 The vitamin D analogue calcipotriol may be tried in each form of this disease, particularly inflammatory linear verrucous epidermal nevus.

-Clinical Context: Synthetic vitamin D-3 analog that regulates skin cell production and development.
-Inhibits epidermal proliferation, promotes keratinocyte differentiation, and has immunosuppressive effects on lymphoid cells.
+Clinical Context: Calcipotriol is a synthetic vitamin D-3 analog that regulates skin cell production and development.
+It inhibits epidermal proliferation, promotes keratinocyte differentiation, and has immunosuppressive effects on lymphoid cells.
 Use 0.005% topical ointment.

 Inpatient care is indicated only when potentially serious or life-threatening medical problems result from internal defects of the brain, eyes, or skeleton.

 Epidermal nevus syndrome is a sporadic neurocutaneous linkage of congenital ectodermal defects and cannot be prevented.